knaaptime/seg_networks/paper/results_difference.md

 segregated metropolitan regions will result in different conclusions regarding the "most segregated" places, depending on which distance measure is employed.
-A visual comparison of the top 15 most segregated metros is provided in @fig:ranks, demonstrating how different places exchange ranks, and @fig:scatter in the supplementary material portrays the relationship between segregation measured using the two different distance metrics for the sample CBSAs.
+A visual comparison of the top 15 most segregated metros is provided in @fig:ranks, demonstrating how different places exchange ranks, and Figure S3 in the supplementary material portrays the relationship between segregation measured using the two different distance metrics for the sample CBSAs.